 The United States is currently seeing an increase in immigrants as well as people seeking refugee status.
 In 1970, immigrants made up 4.7 percent of the total US population.
 In 2013, immigrants made up 13.1 percent of the population.
 People are migrating to the United States for various reasons, including education and job opportunities, safety, and freedom.
-As we see this increase, it is important to consider the unique challenges and lifestyles of the immigrant population when it comes to their care, including when we address their behavioral health needs.
+As we see this increase, it is important to consider the unique challenges and lifestyles of the immigrant population when it comes to their care, including when we address their mental and behavioral health needs.

 Behavioral Health Concerns Mourning and Grief

 Feelings of mourning and grief are common in the migrant population.
 These feelings are normal, healthy responses to migration.
 Bhugra and Becker note in